-Running your operations as a mortgage broker is a highly rewarding career move.
+Running your operations as a trusted mortgage broker with a mortgage broker license is a highly rewarding career move.
 But it also comes with its own challenges that range from special courses to significant investments.

 With that being said, the rewards outweigh the requirements by a significant degree.
 That is why many real estate agents and business professionals see the mortgage broker license as their ticket to success.

-If you identify with this line of thought, here are five tips to getting your mortgage broker license in a timely manner.
+If you identify with this line of thought and are curious about how to become a mortgage specialist, here are five tips to getting your mortgage broker license in a timely manner.
 With these suggestions, you can get the elusive license without any unwanted stress.

 When you are trying to buy a home on a low income, you start collecting information regarding all the right lenders.
 Similarly, when you start your career as a mortgage broker, you initiate by learning about the corresponding license first.